react-static/react-static/docs/api.md

 - Arguments:
   - `--name=$PROJECT_NAME` where `$PROJECT_NAME` is the desired name for your project (no spaces).
   - `--template=$TEMPLATE_NAME` where `$TEMPLATE_NAME` is an existing template from the examples directory.
-If the template is not in the list, you will be prompted with the list of valid options
+If the template is not in the list, you will be prompted with the list of valid options.
+You can also pass an SSH or HTTPS repository URL.

 ### `react-static start`
 Starts the development server.